Cengelsen/cengelsen.no/content/en/hjemmerigg/_index.md

 +++
-title = "Rigg"
+title = "Devices"
-description = "Oversiktsside for alle maskiner og tjenester som driftes av meg selv"
+description = "Overview page for all machines and services operated by myself"
 +++